 My partner and I are a same-sex couple.
 Can I adopt his child?

 Stepparent adoption laws vary by state.
 A lawyer will make the process easier and will increase the likelihood of your success.
 You should also check your local government's website for information, forms and instructions on how to proceed with your stepparent adoption.
-A good first step in the process of adopting your significant other's child is to speak with a family law attorney free of charge for an initial case review.
+A good first step in the process of adopting your significant other's child is to speak with a family law attorney familiar with the laws in your state.